JokerNoJoke/spring-cloud-template/.trae/rules/project_rules.md

         // TODO: Map fields for creation
         // entity.setName(this.name);

+        // NOTE: Do NOT map fields marked with insertable = false.

         // Example: Map Relationship for Creation
         // entity.setOrganization(this.organization != null ? this.organization.toReferencedEntity() : null);